PhiCtl/Panda-final-project/index.md

 *TODO Alix plot* + comments
 Not finished, I will add comments!
-Evolution of the proportion of men and women speakers over the five years

-{% include evolution_prop_men_women.html %}

 Who are the 30 most famous speakers over the five years?
 By famous we meand the number of occurences the quote occurs in the articles.